Explanations

 Listening as if crossing thin ice, testing as a boat on dark water, adapting as a stranger to a far shore, simplifying as a melting snowflake … – Lao Tzu, 3,000 years before.

-Circa 500 BCE, in the then Chinese capital of Chou, the imperial philosopher Confucius summoned the upstart Lao Tzu for a dressing down.
-Confucius promoted social perfection through hierarchies of committees that fit the moral order of the universe, as revealed by the mandate of heaven, as interpreted by the ancient masters, as encoded in their sacred precepts and analects.
-Neglect of ritual, disregard of authority, leaders performing ceremonies the wrong way or at the wrong time - all led to chaos, said Confucius.
+Confucius promoted social perfection through hierarchies that fit the moral order of the universe, as revealed by the mandate of heaven, as interpreted by the ancient masters, as encoded in the sacred precepts and analects.
+Neglect of ritual, disrespect of authority, leaders performing ceremonies the wrong way at the wrong time - lead to chaos, said Confucius.

 Killing the Dude